The other side of appearance. Our body as a place. A work, not symbolic but indexical – a trace of a real event of a real body in time.

 This thinking depends on a view of the world as if on the outside, from a position of detachment, or disengagement.

 This is about 'knowledge' and how we get knowledge, and how we get power with this knowledge.
 Goes by the name epistemology - and an attempt to understand what knowledge is.
 What is knowledge, when is knowledge valid?
 Theory of Knowledge?
 Why?
-Images and ideas of knowledge - this problem.
+Images and ideas of knowledge - this problem of knowledge,

 What if what was inside my head corresponded to the things outside my head?